torvalds/linux/Documentation/networking/arcnet.rst

    My e-mail address is: apenwarr@worldvisions.ca

-These are the ARCnet drivers for Linux.
+These are the ARCnet drivers for GNU/Linux.

 This new release (2.91) has been put together by David Woodhouse
 <dwmw2@infradead.org>, in an attempt to tidy up the driver after adding support